kshitij-chaudhari/android-movies-app/README.md

 Libraries Used
 --------------
-Below lists the core libraries used in the app.
+Below lists some of the libraries used in the app.

 ### Jetpack Libraries
 * [Compose](https://developer.android.com/jetpack/compose) for UI.